The power of the headline is as strong as ever: as I walked into the supermarket, my periphery vision picked up the words: BACK, SACK, CRACK.

 Conceiving headlines for the online world is a different beast.
 Or is it?
 I’d argue essentially not.
 Creating and producing quality content draws on many, if not all, of the same skills as traditional journalism, and the marketplace is just as crowded: not the packed shelves of a high street newsagent or supermarket, but the infinite galaxy of Google.

-When I first started writing online content – typically websites which acted as the digital versions of the print magazines I worked on – I was dismayed when web developers would change the headlines I created to bald statements: ‘David Beckham Interview’, for example.
-For me, this took away all creative journalism skill and although I understood it was to maximise SEO keywording, it still felt uninspiring and bland.
+When I first started writing online content – typically websites which acted as the digital versions of the print magazines I worked on – I was dismayed when web developers would change the headlines I created to bold statements: ‘David Beckham Interview’, for example.
+For me, this took away all creative journalism skill and although I understood it was to maximise the impact of SEO keywords, it still felt uninspiring and bland.

 Online content has evolved since then, thankfully, with the onus on well-crafted, readable material.
 Although the writer should still include the keywords which pack the biggest punch – you would never omit his name if you had interviewed David Beckham – to stand out from the rest of the competition, the headline has to work.